nnethercote/Rust-CUDA/guide/src/faq.md

 VFX computing.
 - CUDA is a proprietary tool, meaning that NVIDIA is able to push out bug fixes and features much faster than releasing a new spec and waiting for vendors to implement it.
-This allows for more features being added, such as cooperative kernels, cuda graphs, unified memory, new profilers, etc.
+This allows for more features being added, such as cooperative kernels, CUDA graphs, unified memory, new profilers, etc.
 - CUDA is a single entity, meaning that if something does or does not work on one system it is unlikely that that will be different on another system.
-Assuming you are not using different architectures, where one gpu may be lacking a feature.
+Assuming you are not using different architectures, where one GPU may be lacking a feature.
 - CUDA is usually 10-30% faster than OpenCL overall, this is likely due to subpar OpenCL drivers by NVIDIA, but it is unlikely this performance gap will change in the near future.
 - CUDA has a much richer set of libraries and tools than OpenCL, such as cuFFT, cuBLAS, cuRand, cuDNN, OptiX, NSight Compute, cuFile, etc.